edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Rename selected tracks or takes

 Renaming stuff for takes, items and tracks depending on focus

+#### ek_Toggle mute and offline FX for selected tracks

+This script makes fx offline when selected track is muted

+#### ek_Toggle mute for selected tracks

+This script toggles mute for selected tracks and makes fx online if it is offine

 #### ek_Toggle single solo for selected tracks